 One of the most critical parts of finding a new job is salary negotiation.
 Of course, we’d all wish we can be given way beyond our expectations, but we wouldn’t want to look like we’re asking for too much.

 We sometimes try to ask them to just provide an offer of how much they think you’re worth, but this doesn’t always work as they sometimes offer a disappointing amount that you are shy to negotiate.

 Salary negotiation can also happen when you’re already employed and asking for a raise.
-It’s a dreaded thing to do but there are situations that really call for it.
+It’s a dreaded thing to do but some situations call for it.
 Not all are doing it correctly though.

 If you are on the verge of salary negotiation, here are 8 ways how others ruined their salary negotiation and how you could avoid doing the same thing.

 The very first thing you should know is that you should not lie about your financial status.
 A lot of applicants and employees alike don’t consider that their job is what’ll determine how you’ll live.